likyoo/likyoo/README.md

 ### Hi there 👋

+I am a first-year master's student in the College of Computer Science and Engineering, Shandong University of Science and Technology.

+My research interests are in computer vision and remote sensing image process.

+📫 E-mail: likyoo@sdust.edu.cn

 <!--
 **likyoo/likyoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.